risk3sixty/phalanx-extensions/aws/kms/listKeys/README.md

 # AWS KMS Keys

-List information about all KMS CMKs (customer master keys) for a particular AWS account.
+List information about all KMS keys for a particular AWS account.

 ## Environment Variables